wp-plugins/custom-post-type-pdf-attachment/readme.txt

 3. Go to `Settings-> Custom Pdf Attachment`, and set some options.
 It's really easy.
 4. Use shortcodes or functions to display uploaded files in frontend.

-= Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress themes.

 == Frequently Asked Questions ==

 = For any kind of problem =

 1. Please email me avi.megladon@gmail.com.
 My site is http://avifoujdar.wordpress.com/contact/

-= Get Quote =
-Get a <a href="http://aviplugins.com/get-quote.php">quote</a> for creating a Custom Plugin, for Customizing a Plugin and for customizing wordpress themes.

 == Screenshots ==